113 Tewning Rd.

 Clara Byrd Baker Stormwater Retrofits

 This project consists of the renovation and retrofit of the stormwater treatment facilities at the Clara Byrd Baker Elementary School.
 The primary stormwater detention BMP collects runoff from a portion of the entrance drive and the entire school parking lot.
 In observing the BMP, it is evident that the BMP has become less effective functionally with significant sediment accumulations, trees on the embankment, evidence of ‘piping’ or burrowing animals on the embankment, sinkholes around stormwater structures and poorly implemented riser structure configuration.
 This project will correct the deficiencies in the current condition of the facility and make retrofits to enhance the efficiency of the BMP.
 Additionally three infiltration BMP’s were installed around the school to collect bus loop and roof runoff.
 The infiltration BMP’s have failed and may be backing up roof runoff.
 For replacement of these failed BMP’s, other LID retrofits, such as bioretention/rain gardens or dry swales will be considered to maximize stormwater treatment credits.
 The project design will focus on providing improved water quality benefits and contribute to meeting the County’s permit obligations for the Chesapeake Bay Total Maximum Daily Load (CBTMDL) reductions.

 Status of Project

 Whitman Requardt and Associates has developed a retrofit plan for the site to maximize function and pollutant removal.
 Stormwater Local Assistance Fund (SLAF) grant applications were submitted to the DEQ in October 2014.
 A grant of $194,327 was awarded to James City County for the project.
-Proposals for engineering and permitting are under review.
+Design is underway.

 Civil Engineering Design - Preliminary design complete